vleerapp/Vleer/README.md

 [discord »](https://discord.gg/invite/Y7SbYphVw9)

+> [!WARNING]
+> Vleer is currently in major version zero (0.x) active development, and features are being added regularly.
+Things may break or change at any time!
+Keep an eye out for new releases, report bugs and give feedback!

 > \[!IMPORTANT]
 >
 > **Star Us**, You will receive all release notifications from GitHub without any delay \~ ⭐️